stephtdouglas/ScienceReflections/README.md

 # Science Reflections
 A guide for reflecting on scientific and personal experiences, and applying those to applications.

 The initial version of this guide was developed for a workshop at the Banneker Institute 2019.
+It may be applicable to other science fields, but was developed for astronomy programs in particular.
+I am currently a postdoc, working from my own successful applications, advice given to me, and experience editing other essays.
+If you have comments, concerns, or additional advice, please create an issue or email me directly!
+(StephanieTDouglas [aT] gmail [DoT] com)

 ## How to use this guide
 ### Pick one of the sets of reflection questions.